devstream-io/devstream/docs/best-practices/air-gapped-deployment.zh.md

     ```yaml title="local Backend"
     varFile: "" # If not empty, use the specified external variables config file
     toolFile: "" # If not empty, use the specified external tools config file
-    pluginDir: "./plugins" # If empty, use the default value: ~/.devstream/plugins, or use -d flag to specify a directory
     state: # state config, backend can be local, s3 or k8s
       backend: local
       options: